isblab/af_im/README.md

 ## Installation

 ### Dependencies

 * See `environment.yml` for the dependencies.
 * Ensure Mamba is installed on the system.
 ```
 mamba env create -n af_im -f environment.yml
 ```

+### OpenFold
 We used the `pl_upgrades` branch in [openfold git repo (for Cuda12)](https://github.com/aqlaboratory/openfold.git).
+As in `openfold` directory.

+Download the databases for AlphaFold/OpenFold.
 See instructions for downloading the databases on the OpenFold repository.
-* Download the model parameters from the OpenFold repository.

 Add the path to the `af_im` repository to bash_profile and run,

 ```
 source ~/.bash_profile
 ```